Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Introduction

 \section{Introduction}

 In this paper, we study the isotopy classes of self-homeomorphisms, or mapping classes, of a connected and oriented surface $S$ of \emph{infinite} type.
-In the classical setting of surfaces of finite type, the Nielsen--Thurston classification theorem states that a mapping class is either periodic, reducible, or pseudo-Anosov.
+The Nielsen--Thurston classification theorem for mapping classes of surfaces of finite type states that a mapping class is either periodic, reducible, or pseudo-Anosov.
 By Nielsen realization, a periodic class is represented by an isometry of some hyperbolic metric on $S$.
-Instead a pseudo-Anosov map preserves a pair of transverse geodesic laminations which are minimal and filling.
-In the reducible case, one can decompose $S$ along an invariant multicurve such that the first return map to a complementary subsurface is either periodic or pseudo-Anosov.
-The long term goal of this project is to extend this understanding to surfaces of infinite type.
+On the other hand, a pseudo-Anosov map preserve a pair of transverse geodesic laminations that are minimal and filling.
+In the reducible case, $S$ can be decomposed along an invariant multicurve such that the first return map to a complementary subsurface is either periodic or pseudo-Anosov.
+The long-term goal of this project is to extend this understanding to surfaces of infinite type.
 Here, we introduce the notion of \emph{tame} maps and prove a structure theorem for the subclass of \emph{extra tame} maps.

 To motivate our definitions, let's first consider the various approaches to the Nielsen--Thurston classification and how they may generalize to surfaces of infinite type.
 Thurston's original proof \cite{thurston_geometry,flp_travaux} finds a fixed point in the compactified \Teich space.
 Bers' proof \cite{bers_extremal} also uses \Teich space, but from the point of view of extremal quasiconformal maps.
 Casson's proof \cite{cb_automorphisms} finds an invariant geodesic lamination by iterating a curve, and Nielsen's original approach \cite{Nielsen_UntersuchungenI, Nielsen_UntersuchungenII, Nielsen_UntersuchungenIII}, completed by Miller \cite{miller} and Handel--Thurston \cite{ht_new}, analyzes the dynamics of the action on the circle at infinity of the lifts to the universal cover.
 The Bestvina--Handel proof \cite{BH} looks for efficient spines of the surface leading to invariant train tracks, and relies on the Perron--Frobenius theorem.